Children and Young People Mental Health Community Service (CYPS) - Haringey

-The single point of access for majority of referrals to CAMHs services across the 3 boroughs.
+The single point of access for majority of referrals to CAMHs services across the three boroughs.
 The service has one direct contact number offering both a triage, Initial assessment and brief intervention service.
 The delivery of the model in based on iTHRIVE principles and “ensuring no wrong front door”.
 Moving forward there are plans to have greater integrations with Social Care, Voluntary Community & Social Enterprise (VCSE) and third sector providers.

 The aim of the SPoA is to provide timely access to children and young people mental health services (CYPMHS).
 This team has been created to streamline the North Central London Mental Health Partnership (NCLMHP) CYPMHS referral and assessment process, ensuring a consistent and equitable approach to service delivery so children and young people (CYP) across the tri-borough are offered a unified service.